cleopotato/cleopotato.github.io/README.md

-# Web Portfolio
+# Web-based Online Resume

-My online resume.
+My attempt at a simple yet responsive design.
+Inspired by the Philippine flag.

 **To-Do:**
 - How can I make this better?